The beginning of fear

 Teach by example

 Another way to help Baby feel at ease in social situations is just by being comfortable yourself.
 Babies pick up on many fears from their caregivers, and facial expressions are one of the biggest giveaways you have.
-Baby has been able to mirror faces back at you since shortly after birth, and since that time, this mirroring has developed into social referencing, which means Baby looking to her parents or primary caregiver for cues about how to react to a situation.
-This means that if you’re nervous walking into a party, Baby will probably be nervous, too, and will have a harder time opening up to the new people she meets.
+Baby has been able to mirror faces back at you since shortly after birth, and since that time, this mirroring has developed into social referencing, which means Baby looking to their parents or primary caregiver for cues about how to react to a situation.
+This means that if you’re nervous walking into a party, Baby will probably be nervous, too, and will have a harder time opening up to the new people they meet.

 Such great heights